First, one factor affects all statements: The more complex your

 Replication can provide a performance benefit for some operations.
 You can distribute client retrievals among replication servers to split up the load.
 To avoid slowing down the master while making backups, you can make backups using a slave server.
 See Chapter 6, Replication.

-Declaring a MyISAM
+Declaring a MyISAM table with the

-table option makes
+DELAY_KEY_WRITE=1 table option makes

 index updates faster because they are not flushed to disk